 Jeff Iverson and Scott Lurndal managed to preserve several Burroughs marketing films and this one concerns the B6500, called "Burroughs B6500 status report".
-Particularly interesting in this film is a reference to using the B5500 as a simulator for the B6500 to test out the design and development of the MCP.
+Particularly interesting in this film is a reference to using the B5500 as a simulator for the B6500 to test out the design and development of the instruction set architecture and the B6500-specific version MCP (shown in the film as version 0.0)

 B6500 status report film narrative